eloylp/goomerang/README.md

 ## Messages

-Goomerang facilitates the creation of custom protocols for messages.
+Goomerang facilitates the creation of custom protocols in messages.
 Messages can have 2 parts, `headers` and a `payload`.
 Headers are just a key/value map of type string/string.
-The payload allows holding any type which accomplishes the [proto.Message](https://github.com/protocolbuffers/protobuf-go/blob/v1.28.0/proto/proto.go#L24) interface, so any protocol buffer message.
+The payload allows holding any type which accomplishes the [proto.Message](https://github.com/protocolbuffers/protobuf-go/blob/v1.28.0/proto/proto.go#L24) interface, so any protocol buffer message type.

 ```go
 package main